-favoritism, nepotism and cronyism at LHH!
-A 2007 LHH report Wained about the tack of the problems associated with cultural dominance.
+James Madison Freedom of Information Awar(favoritism, nepotism and cronyism at 24A!
+A 2009 DAH report Warned about the tack of the problems associated with cultural dominance.
 A majority of LHH nurses are from the tend to be collectivist rather than individualistic.
 Though dedicated and caring, LHH nur out - or cannot afford the risk.

 Establishing a Culture of Safety requires a root-cause analysis of why these abuses fes own Compliance Office and Hotline fail to spot the scandal?
 Does LHH still treat whistle abuses reported and buried?
 What derailed supervision on the affected wards?
 Were lir indifferent, or blinded by group allegiance?
-How did hiring and assignment practices inthelpless patients?
+How did hiring and assignment practices int helpless patients?
 Hopefully, these questions will be addressed in LHH's "Turn-Around I

-For now, LHH has promised State inspectors that all staff will be re-trained in reporting check their patients weekly instead of monthly, and re-engage with their staff.
+For now, LHH has promised State inspectors that all staff will be re-trained in reporting: check their patients weekly instead of monthly, and re-engage with their staff.
 Hiring wi questions about abuse and neglect.
 Tighter controls will be applied to narcotics and se allegations will be audited for timely reporting.
 As to why this scandal occurred, perhap proposed hearing will provide insights - if employees can safely testify.

-Acknowledgement: Thanks to the current and former LHH employees who provided tip reaking the Silence:
+Acknowledgement: Thanks to the current and former LHH employees who provided tip:

-Dr. Derek Kerr was a senior physicians at Laguna Honda Hospital where he was fired for by the Department of Public Health.
-Contact: DerekOnVanNess@aol.com tunned and bewildered.
-That was the reaction when 1,650 Laguna Honda emplo email from DPH Director Dr. Grant Colfax on June 28th.
-"I regret to inform you th
+Dr. Derek Kerr was a senior physicians at Laguna Honda Hospital where he was fired for , by the Department of Public Health.
+Contact: DerekOnVanNess@aol.com